openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

   [git-clone](https://github.com/tektoncd/catalog/blob/main/task/git-clone/)
   task from the [tektoncd/catalog](https://github.com/tektoncd/catalog).

-  To be able to specify the parameters of your commit and URL, Pipelines-as-Code allows you to have those "dynamic" variables expanded.
-Those variables look like this `{{ var }}` and those are the one you can use:
+- To be able to specify parameters of your commit and URL, Pipelines-as-Code give you some “dynamic” variables that is defined according to the execution of the events.
+Those variables look like this `{{ var }}` and can be used anywhere in your template, see [below](#dynamic-variables) for the list of available variables.

+- For Pipelines-as-Code to process your `PipelineRun`, you must have either an embedded `PipelineSpec` or a separate `Pipeline` object that references a YAML file in the `.tekton` directory.
+The Pipeline object can include `TaskSpecs`, which may be defined separately as Tasks in another YAML file in the same directory.
+It's important to give each `PipelineRun` a unique name to avoid conflicts. **PipelineRuns with duplicate names will never be matched**.

+## Dynamic variables

+Here is a list of al the dynamic variables available in Pipelines-as-Code.
+The one that would be the most important to you would probably be the `revision` and `repo_url` variables, they will give you the commit SHA and the repository URL that is getting tested.
+You usually use this with the [git-clone](https://hub.tekton.dev/tekton/task/git-clone) task to be able to checkout the code that is being tested.

 | Variable            | Description                                                                                       | Example                             | Example Output               |
 |---------------------|---------------------------------------------------------------------------------------------------|-------------------------------------|------------------------------|